automas-dev/singe/README.md

 # Scene In Nodes Game Engine

+> This project has been through some major re-structuring in recent versions.
+> Not everything has been updated and much has not yet been documented.

 This project is a learning space where I can implement concepts in 3d rendering and general game engine mechanics.
-It is a fork of the S3E project that handles more of the rendering through nodes instead of draw calls.
+It is a fork of the S3E project that focuses on rendering through nodes instead of draw calls.

 ## Project Goals